mendix/docs-site-test/content/en/docs/releasenotes/developer-portal/_index.md

 #### Improvements

-* We added a new menu item for Mendix Admins to access  tasks in Control Center.
+* We added a new menu item for Mendix Admins to access [Data Hub](/developerportal/control-center/#data-hub) tasks in Control Center.
 For details, see [Data Hub Administration](/developerportal/control-center/data-hub-admin/).

 ### August 19th, 2021